semantifyit/schema-org-adapter/README.md

 ##### Use of filters

-It is possible to filter the result by passing a filter object - The filter options can be:
+It is possible to filter the results of some functions by passing a filter object - The filter options can be:
 * "isSuperseded": boolean
 * "termType": string/Array
 * "fromVocabulary": string/Array